cdapio/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 ----------
 **keyField:** Name of the column in the input record which will be used to group the raw data.
 For Example, id.

-**fieldName:** Name of the column in the input record which contains the names of output schema columns.
+**nameField:** Name of the column in the input record which contains the names of output schema columns.
 For example, input records have columns 'id', 'attribute', 'value' and the 'attribute' column contains 'FirstName', 'LastName', 'Address'.
   "So the output record will have column names as 'FirstName', 'LastName', 'Address'.

-**fieldValue:** Name of the column in the input record which contains the values for output schema columns.
+**valueField:** Name of the column in the input record which contains the values for output schema columns.
 For example, input records have columns 'id', 'attribute', 'value' and the 'value' column contains 'John', 'Wagh', 'NE Lakeside'.
 So the output record will have values for columns 'FirstName', 'LastName', 'Address' as 'John', 'Wagh', 'NE Lakeside' respectively.